Bengal Legislative Assembly: History

 Amid the outbreak of world war, Rabindranath Tagore urged Prime Minister Nazimuddin to arrange for the release of Alex Aronson, a German citizen and Jewish lecturer in Santiniketan who was interned by the British colonial authority.
 Tagore had earlier requested the central home ministry of India to release Aronson but the request was turned down.
 Tagore then wrote a letter to Prime Minister Nazimuddin in Bengal.
 Prime Minister Nazimuddin intervened and secured the release of the lecturer.

 Nazimuddin led conservative elements in the Bengal Provincial Muslim League.
 As World War II intensified and Imperial Japan attacked Bengal from Burma, the provincial government grappled with the Bengal famine of 1943.
 Hindu-Muslim relations continued to deteriorate, particularly during the Congress's Quit India movement.
 The next general election was delayed for two years.
 The Nazimuddin ministry became unpopular.
 Governor's rule was imposed between March 1945 and April 1946.
 Factional infighting within the Bengal Provincial Muslim League displaced the Nazimuddin faction; and the centre-left H. S. Suhrawardy-led faction took control of the provincial party.

-The 1946 general election was won by the Bengal Provincial Muslim League.
-The League received its largest mandate in Bengal, compared to smaller mandates in other Muslim majority provinces in India.
-The result was interpreted as an equivocal approval of the Pakistan movement.
+The 1946 Bengal Legislative Assembly election was won by the Bengal Provincial Muslim League.
 Suhrawardy was appointed prime minister.
 Suhrawardy's frosty relations with Jinnah affected his ambitions of achieving a United Bengal, though both men wanted Calcutta to remain within an undivided Bengal.
 The Noakhali riots and the violence of Direct Action Day contributed to the government's stand on partitioning Bengal.
 Despite support from Bengali Hindu leaders like Sarat Chandra Bose and the Governor of Bengal, Suhrawardy's proposals were not heeded by Earl Mountbatten and Nehru.
 The Hindu Mahasabha's legislators in the assembly demanded the partition of Bengal.